tom-sherman/orangutan/README.md

 A lazy range and list library for JavaScript.
 Heavily inspired by Haskell's lists and range syntax.

+## Requirements

+Orangutan is currently distributed as an ES6 module using native iterators and generators.
+This means your environment must support `function*` and `import`/`export` syntax constructs.

 ## Haskell vs Orangutan

 There are many parallels between Orangutan and Haskell's lists/ranges